 Have you ever wondered how to make rotisserie chicken at home?
 Rotisserie chicken is very healthy, tender, juicy and easy to make.
 Maybe you are saying to yourself, “Why bother?
 Isn’t it too much work?
 This easy healthy chicken recipe has very few ingredients and is so simple to prepare.

 What if Da Vinci had said that before painting the Mona Lisa or The Last Supper?
 (Pun definitely intended) This honey chicken recipe is my husband’s Mona Lisa.

 This easy healthy chicken recipe was prepared in a Hamilton Beach Convection Oven with a rotisserie insert but you could also roast the chicken in a roasting pan if you do not have access to a rotisserie.
 My husband used a lemon and white wine based marinade on this whole chicken and it was absolutely fantastic.
 If you don’t have or want a convection oven, you can also purchase a motorized rotisserie kit for your outdoor grill.

 Rotisserie chicken rub

+The key to an easy, healthy chicken recipe is to minimize the unwanted high calorie or carbohydrate ingredients.
 The whole chicken is covered with honey then coated in a flavorful dry rub.
 A sweet hint of brown sugar permeates through the entire bird.
 It is like an explosion on your taste buds.

 This is a simple chicken recipe that is great for a barbecue or a family get together.
 Last weekend we devoured the succulent chicken as we were basking in the mid-western sun at our patio table.